 For many businesses, website performance has a direct correlation with business success.
 Research indicates that websites with passing CWV scores may enjoy up to 37% more visibility in search results compared to pages that don’t (Beus); and that improved CWV scores can increase both revenue per visitor as well as conversion rate (Duong et al.).

-Put simply, faster websites make for better SEO rankings and happier users - and specifically within the context of e-commerce websites, these combine to decrease bounce rates and increase conversions.
+Put simply, faster websites make for better SEO rankings and happier users - specifically within the context of e-commerce websites; these combine to decrease bounce rates and increase conversions.

 Let’s start with the low-hanging fruit: First Input Delay.
-The good news is more often than not, websites have passing FID scores, which is great to see!
-If, however, that’s not the case, oftentimes the culprit is the third-party scripts loaded early in the website’s lifecycle, which can block the main thread execution which is necessary to receive user input.
+The good news is that websites have passing FID scores more often than not, which is great to see!
+If, however, that’s not the case, oftentimes, the culprit is the third-party scripts loaded early in the website’s lifecycle, which can block the main thread execution necessary to receive user input.
 Tools that capture errors and perform screen recording are prime candidates for additional scrutiny.

 Also, while not technically a core element of the CWVs, it’s worth mentioning another related metric: Interaction to Next Paint (INP).
-INP measures the time it takes between interacting with a page and the subsequent page update reflecting that interaction.
-While INP and FID both measure overall page responsiveness, INP is concerned with all page interactions rather than the first interaction, thereby aiming to ensure that the page remains responsive throughout the whole session, not just the upfront interactions.
+INP measures the time between interacting with a page and the subsequent page update reflecting that interaction.
+While INP and FID both measure overall page responsiveness, INP is concerned with all page interactions rather than the first interaction, aiming to ensure that the page remains responsive throughout the whole session, not just the upfront interactions.
 INP tracks the worst interaction performance across a user’s experience and reports that to CrUX.
-It’s very likely that in the near future INP will replace FID as a measure for page responsiveness, so it’s worth keeping an eye on.
+It’s very likely that soon INP will replace FID as a measure of page responsiveness, so it’s worth keeping an eye on.

 After initiating the network request, the browser client has to wait for the server to receive, process, and respond to that request.
 This metric is called the time-to-first-byte (TTFB).
-If the server is slow to respond with the request your LCP score will suffer.
-This is one of the areas where having a CDN can have a significant impact on improving speed, as CDNs can keep a cached copy of the resource in a location geographically close to your end users, and respond with that resource more quickly than a single application server.
-There are other great aspects of using a CDN, like built-in security WAFs and the ability to respond to large traffic spikes.
+If the server is slow to respond to the request, your LCP score will suffer.
+This is one of the areas where having a CDN can significantly impact improving speed, as CDNs can keep a cached copy of the resource in a location geographically close to your end users and respond with that resource more quickly than a single application server.
+Other great aspects of using a CDN include built-in security WAFs and the ability to respond to large traffic spikes.
 If you’re going for speed, you should be using a CDN.

-By this point, hopefully the browser is requesting the LCP resources early in the page lifecycle, and the server should be responding with them quickly.
-The next element to consider is the overall size of the resource being requested.
-Every byte that has to travel “over the wire” to the browser is going to take some amount of time, and the more of those bytes there are, the longer it will take for the request to complete.
+By this point, hopefully, the browser will be requesting the LCP resources early in the page lifecycle, and the server should be responding to them quickly.
+The next element to consider is the overall size of the requested resource.
+Every byte that has to travel “over the wire” to the browser will take some time, and the more of those bytes there are, the longer it will take for the request to complete.
 Therefore care should be taken to ensure that resources are as small as reasonably possible to minimize the time spent transferring them.
-This might include the use of 3rd party image optimization and hosting services such as kraken.io or imgix.com which can both optimize and serve media files in “NextGen” formats such as WebP, further reducing the size.
+This might include using 3rd party image optimization and hosting services such as kraken.io or imgix.com, which can both optimize and serve media files in “NextGen” formats such as WebP, further reducing the size.

-In addition to size optimizations, consider the use of <picture> tags, which will enable the browser to more intelligently choose the right resource to request for the device.
-A desktop browser may have large swathes of screen real estate to display higher resolution images, however those same resources will bog down a mobile device with a smaller screen.
-Through the use of optimized resources and CSS media queries, you can ensure that the browser requests the right resource for its device type and cut down on time spent transferring bytes from the server to the client.
+In addition to size optimizations, consider using <picture> tags, which will enable the browser to choose the right resource to request for the device more intelligently.
+A desktop browser may have large swathes of screen real estate to display higher-resolution images; however, those same resources will bog down a mobile device with a smaller screen.
+Using optimized resources and CSS media queries, you can ensure that the browser requests the right resource for its device type and cut down on time spent transferring bytes from the server to the client.

-Additionally, you can give the browser a helping hand by asking it to preload LCP resources, as well as specifying a fetch priority.
+Additionally, you can give the browser a helping hand by asking it to preload LCP resources and specifying a fetch priority.
 These will give the browser clues to prioritize key resources ahead of less critical ones.
-The faster things get to the browser, the faster they can be rendered; and the faster the LCP happens, the better.
+The faster things get to the browser, the faster they can be rendered, and the faster the LCP happens, the better.

 We see it all the time.
-After sending your browser off to fetch a website, the page begins to load; while the page builds out, you see the piece you’re interested in and move to click it, when suddenly the whole page shifts and the link you thought you were about to click is suddenly somewhere else!
+After sending your browser off to fetch a website, the page begins to load; while the page builds out, you see the piece you’re interested in and move to click it when suddenly the whole page shifts and the link you thought you were about to click is suddenly somewhere else!
 This phenomenon is called layout shift.
-It’s annoying for everyone, it’s usually self-inflicted, and we should be striving to minimize it for the good of humanity.
+It’s annoying for everyone, usually self-inflicted, and we should strive to minimize it for the good of humanity.

 Typical culprits for higher CLS scores are: